arttuheinila/find_your_hat/README.md

-#FIND YOUR HAT GAME
+# FIND YOUR HAT GAME

-This is an interactive game by Codecademy.
+This is an interactive terminal game.
 You (as the player) need to find your hat without falling into holes.

 Run by using main.js in terminal.